bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 Legacy signatures are counted as non-witness data.
 They're in the input script.
 Let's remind ourselves, just a sec, here.
-So a non-SegWit transaction has to provide the witness data, so to speak, the input, sorry, the script arguments to satisfy the condition script are provided in the input script.
+So a non-SegWit transaction has to provide the witness data, so to speak, the script arguments to satisfy the condition script are provided in the input script.
 So this is a pay-to-public-key hash input, and what it does is it provides a pubkey and a signature, and then with the output script, the output script duplicates the pubkey, hashes it, checks that that matches the hash that was in the previous output, and then checks whether the signature fits the pubkey.
 And the pubkey and signature are in the input script here, so they're non-witness data and counted for X.
-Thank you.
-You're welcome.
-All right.
-Walker, should I wrap up, or?
-One more question?
-All right.

 Audience Member 6: 0:31:27